gwencitaaa/portfolio/README.md

 Home page with audio (reduced screen size)

 ![Screenshot of webpage](images/Day&#32;5/images/Screenshot_HomeWithAudio2.png)

-*To do*
-Today, I need to:
-- check what I've done carefully against the rubric
-- fill in gaps
-- get the Work page looking good at any size (the color boxes look weird when reduced in size)
-- write the short responses to the 3 questions.

 Work page update
 I removed the boxes and tried doing plain white text, as this looks clean on the other pages.
 I like it.
 I also inserted horizontal lines to get more definition between each link and added a small explanation for each one.
 I like the look much more.